Brings SingleCellExperiment to the tidyverse!

 left_join(cell_type_df, by="cell")

-## cell id (colnames(se)) has changed to ".cell".
-This dataset is returned with
+## including cell id (colnames(se)) has changed to ".cell".
+This dataset is

-## the old-style vocabulary (cell), however we suggest to update your workflow to
+## returned with the old-style vocabulary (cell), however, we suggest to update

 # Reorder columns